Skip to Content

 How do you like the DIY Deconstructed Chair?

-It’s exactly how I envisioned it, but removing all the old upholstery materials was a lot more than I bargained for.
+It’s exactly how I envisioned it, but removing all the old upholstery materials was much more than I bargained for.
 Because I now have property tools, believe it or not, I’m already starting to pull some staples from another thrift store find.

 Thank you for stopping by!
-Hopefully you are not discouraged to try a project of your own.
+Hopefully, you are not discouraged from trying a project of your own.
 I have learned from my mistakes and hopefully given you the tools and encouragement to begin a project.
-Please don’t hesitate to ask me any questions and your comments are always appreciated.
+Please don’t hesitate to ask me any questions; your comments are always appreciated.

 the Real Truth About Deconstructing A Chair